JUL1VER/GitHubSearch.TS/README.md

 # GitHub User Search App

 This project is a GitHub user search app built with React, TypeScript, and Tailwind CSS.
-The app allows users to search for GitHub users, view a list of their repositories, and add repositories to their favorites.
+The app allows users to search for GitHub users, view a list of their repositories, and add repositories to favorites.

 ## Features